 I found the best garlic press for arthritis pain.

 Once you have removed the garlic from its skin, the life expectancy of it will begin to go down quickly.
-Once you have peeled, chopped, diced, or done anything else that requires you to take it out of its protective layer, that is when you should put it in an airtight container and store the garlic in the fridge.
+Once you have peeled, chopped, diced, or done anything else that requires you to take it out of its protective layer, that is when you should put it in an airtight container from Amazon and store the garlic in the fridge.

 Slice your garlic thin!